Akeilee/Game-Graphics/README.md

 ## 8502 - Game Graphics - 2020/2021
 <br />
-This repo shows rendering techniques using OpenGL for the 8502 coursework at Newcastle University.
+This repo shows rendering techniques using C++ and OpenGL for the 8502 coursework at Newcastle University.
 The coursework was based upon a retrowave/cyberpunk theme.
 <br />

 ### Acknowledgements